TheStig294/100-more-randomats-pack-1/README.md

 # Newly added/updated randomats

+1. First come, first served! - Only the 1st person to search a body can see its role
 1. Make a Randomat! - Someone gets to make their own randomat!
 1. Huff this! - Crouching makes you fart
 1. Remember Flat Stanley? - Flattens everyone's model